bongaquino/k8s-secupi-gateway/infra-aws/amplify/modules/app/README.md

 # AWS Amplify Module

-This module creates an AWS Amplify app for hosting the Koneksi web application.
+This module creates an AWS Amplify app for hosting the bongaquino web application.
 It provides:
 - GitHub repository integration
 - Automatic branch builds and deployments
 - Environment-specific configurations